Buying Out An Ex-Partner

 This is fantastic news!
 In the past, the only way to obtain multiple valuations was to put in multiple applications at the one time.

-As such, you loan application would ultimately be declined.
-We know which banks will look favourably upon your application.
-Please call us on 1300 889 743 or enquire online to find out how we can help you to obtain a bank valuation up front.
+Please call us on 1300 889 743 or apply online to find out how we can help you obtain an upfront bank valuation.

 Do you need a separation agreement?

 If you and your ex-partner were married, then a conveyancer can type a basic agreement and then stamp the transfer as exempt from duty.
 A contract of sale is generally not required

 If you and your ex-partner were in a de-facto relationship then you may need to see a solicitor to get a separation agreement completed, otherwise you may be required to pay stamp duty.

 An application for an exemption from stamp duty will need to be assessed by the state government.
 It must be fully completed and have all supporting documents attached.